stonet-research/zns-tools/README.md

 sh ./timeline_data_rocksdb_gen.sh
 ```

+Afterwards data should be preprocessed for plotting by running the notebook `preprocess.ipynb`  (`jupyter notebook` to start the notebook).
+It should create `data.json` in  `../timeline-gen`.

-To then visualize the data, copy it to the `../timeline-gen/` directory and execute the cells in the `plot.ipynb` notebook (`jupyter notebook` to start the notebook).
+To then visualize the data, move to `../timeline-gen/` directory and execute the cells in the `plot.ipynb` notebook (`jupyter notebook` to start the notebook).